The Difference Between A Bachelor Degree Pass And A Diploma Pass

 Higher Certificate Pass

-A Higher Certificate Pass allows students to enrol at a college or distance learning institution.
+A Higher Certificate Pass allows students to enrol at a college or distance learning college.
+It is a recognised pass level that opens doors to further study and skills development.

 The minimum requirements to get this certificate is as follows: